rajpurkarlab/cheXlocalize/README.md

 * `gt_annotations_val.json`: validation set ground-truth raw radiologist annotations
 * `gt_segmentations_val.json`: validation set ground-truth pixel-level segmentations

+We have also included a small sample of the above data in this repo in [`./sample`](https://github.com/rajpurkarlab/cheXlocalize/tree/master/sample).

 If you'd like to use your own heatmaps/annotations/segmentations, see the relevant sections below for the expected data formatting.

 <a name="heatmap_to_segm"></a>